quantrocket/networking/README.md

 Note: This Framework is a header-only framework.
 Just include the header-files and get ready!

-Build with Code::Blocks ist most simple.
+Build with Code::Blocks is most simple.
 Just use `networking.cbp` and build as you always do.
 If you are using GCC without building can be done by the following line.

     g++ -o chatroom example/*.cpp -lSDL_net --std=c++0x -pthread -I./include/